 - b.
 Secure any extra cable. - 3.
 Start the system.
-For more information, see Starting the system or logical partition. - 4.
+For more information, see . - 4.
 Verify that the feature is installed and is working.
-For more information, see Verifying the installed part.
+For more information, see .

 With this function installed, two of the six disks (D3 and D6) in the system enclosure is managed by the SAS storage controller adapter.